Arthur Obey

-Arthur "Art" Obey (1931/1932 — 1988) was a Canadian ice hockey coach with the Lebret Indians.
-While Obey coach them Lebret Indians, they dominated amateur hockey for five years.
+Arthur "Art" Obey (1931/1932–1988) was a Canadian ice hockey coach with the Lebret Indians.
 He was a participant in multiple sports and twice received the Tom Longboat Award (1951, 1960).
 He went on to work in sports and recreation at various locations in Saskatchewan, including initiating the Indian Summer Games in that province.
 He is considered a "builder and leader in recreation and sport development for Aboriginal people."

 Early years

 Arthur Obey was born November 25 in 1931 or 1932 on Piapot First Nation or in Fort Qu'Appelle.
 His parents were Mr. and Mrs. George Obey of the Sioux and of the Saulteaux First Nation, respectively.

-Art Obey attended Lebret Industrial School also known as Qu'Appelle Indian Residential School, Lebret Indian School, or locally as Indian School, located on the outskirts of Lebret, Saskatchewan in the 1940s.
-The school was run by the Oblates (in charge of the boys) with the assistance of the Grey Nuns (girls).
+Obey attended Lebret Industrial School (also known as Qu'Appelle Indian Residential School, Lebret Indian School, or locally as Indian School), located on the outskirts of Lebret, Saskatchewan in the 1940s.
+The school was run by the Oblates (in charge of the boy students) with the assistance of the Grey Nuns (in charge of the girl students).
 St. Paul's High School later opened at the Indian School in 1948.
-Four Tom Longboat Award winners are associated with the school including Arthur Obey.
-The others are George Poitras (1957), Herbert Strongeagle (1953) and Gerald Starr (1954).
+Arthur Obey was one of four Tom Longboat Award winners at the Lebret school; the others are George Poitras (1957), Herbert Strongeagle (1953) and Gerald Starr (1954).